rockbruno/SwiftInfo/README.md

 ## Usage

-SwiftInfo requires the raw logs of a succesful test/archive build combo to work, so it's better used as the last step of a CI pipeline.
+SwiftInfo extracts information by analyzing the logs that logs that Xcode generates when you build and/or test your app.
+Because it requires these logs to work, SwiftInfo is meant to be used alongside a build automation tool like [fastlane](https://github.com/fastlane/fastlane).
+The following topics describe how you can retrieve these logs and setup SwiftInfo itself.

+We'll show how to get the logs first as you'll need them to configure SwiftInfo.

+**Note:** This repository contains an example project.
+Check it out to see the tool in action!

-### Retrieving raw logs with Fastlane
+### Retrieving raw logs with [fastlane](https://github.com/fastlane/fastlane)

-If you use Fastlane, you can expose the raw logs after building by adding `buildlog_path` to `scan` and `gym`.
-Here's a simple example of a Fastlane step that runs tests, submits an archive to TestFlight and runs SwiftInfo (be sure to edit the folder paths to what's being used by your project):
+If you use fastlane, you can expose the raw logs by adding the `buildlog_path` argument to `scan` (test logs) and `gym` (build logs).
+Here's a simple example of a fastlane step that runs tests, submits an archive to TestFlight and runs SwiftInfo (be sure to edit the folder paths to what's being used by your project):

 ```ruby
 desc "Submits a new beta build and runs SwiftInfo"